Lautaroef/car-marketplace/README.md

 And for posting and receiving the car images i used [Cloudinary](https://cloudinary.com/ "Cloudinary website") service.
 > At first a system for posting and receiving images was made using only [Multer](https://github.com/expressjs/multer "Multer website") where the images were stored in a private file on my workspace, but i wanted to improve as this method has some cons in the long run.

+### About functionality
+The user can select a car which he likes most, he click on the "Buy this car" button and the delete method is triggered.<br/>
+Also the part i like the most is when you want to sell a car and all the process that is shown until the car is finally uploaded with all it's description and image.